-Click-through rate (CTR) is a key metric for PPC marketers to understand and monitor.
+Click-through rate (CTR) is a key metric for marketers to track.
 In this blog, we’ll cover all things CTR, explaining the average CTR for Google Ads, why it matters, and what you can do to improve it.

 - Why does CTR matter?